Did you know that 1 in 5 people face online payment fraud daily?

 Baral wished to sell her old phone using an e-commerce site and was approached by a potential buyer.
 The buyer sent her a link to a Google form from a new number (not the one registered on the e-commerce site) and asked her to enter her UPI ID and name for him to make the payment.

 She claims that when she entered her UPI PIN in the form, the numbers showed up, instead of being hidden as it normally does.
-Before she realised what happened and deleted the PIN, it was too late.
+Before she realized what happened and deleted the PIN, it was too late.

 Fraud No. 5 – Man looking to sell furniture, loses Rs.
 1 Lakh in Paytm Scam